nGeniusPros/bullyhub/NETLIFY_FUNCTIONS.md

-# Netlify Serverless Functions for Bully Hub
+# Netlify Serverless Functions for PetPals

-This document provides information on how to use and deploy the Netlify serverless functions implemented in the Bully Hub project.
+This document provides information on how to use and deploy the Netlify serverless functions implemented in the PetPals project.

 ## Overview

-Bully Hub uses Netlify serverless functions to handle backend operations that require server-side processing, such as:
+PetPals uses Netlify serverless functions to handle backend operations that require server-side processing, such as:

 - DNA test integration
 - AI stud receptionist